Diagrammatics for dicyclic groups: Representation theory of dicyclic groups

+(c) The displayed matrices satisfy $a^{2n}=I$, $x^2=-I=a^n$, and $x^{-1}ax=a^{-1}$, so they define a homomorphism from the presentation onto the generated subgroup of $SU(2)$.
+Every element reduces to $a^k$ or $xa^k$ with $0\le k<2n$, hence the subgroup has size at most $4n$; these $4n$ matrices are distinct (diagonal versus off-diagonal), so the map is an isomorphism.

-\begin{proof} Again, standard facts.
-For the final point, observe that the degree $n$ dicyclic group can be viewed as the preimage of the dihedral group $\text{Dih}_n$ inside of $SO(3)$, under the double covering map $\pi\colon SU(2) \rightarrow SO(3)$.
+Also, observe that the degree $n$ dicyclic group can be viewed as the preimage of the dihedral group $\text{Dih}_n$ inside of $SO(3)$, under the double covering map $\pi\colon SU(2) \rightarrow SO(3)$.
 In this way, the degree $n$ dicyclic group is a subgroup of $SU(2)$ of order $4n$. \end{proof}

 The relationship between dicyclic and dihedral groups of finite and infinite order may be summarized in the diagram

 where we have indicated the various quotients.